Pgaur9/WhatToBuild-Demo/Code_Of_Conduct.md

 - Being mindful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community
-- Showing empathy towards other community members
+- Showing empathy towards other community members.

 Examples of unacceptable behavior include: